What are the different primary caregiver relationships?

 Becoming the primary caregiver for an adult loved one or friend:

 - You may find yourself in a new role caring for a parent, parent-in-law or family member.
-The primary caregiver may need to assume responsibilities with which they’ve had little experience.
+When you become a loved one’s primary caregiver, you may need to assume responsibilities with which you’ve had little experience.
 This often happens when adult children care for parents in their later years.
 Within an extended family, someone who is younger may care for an older relative such as a grand uncle.

 - Another common primary caregiver relationship is between spouses and life partners.
 The caregiving role may be short or long-term, depending on the loved one’s health and personal care needs.
 One person might be the primary caregiver for a while, then later becoming the care recipient.